 View MapView Map

-HomeDestinationsCorkHow to spend a memorable ...
+HomeDestinationsCorkHow to spend a weekend in ...

 The magic of West Cork is that there’s always something more to see and do along its spectacular coastline.
-The glorious seascape between Kinsale and Skibbereen is peppered with dramatic forts, lighthouses and arresting views around every bend.
+The seascape between Kinsale and Skibbereen is peppered with dramatic forts, lighthouses and arresting views around every bend.
+With tales of invasion and shipwreck, this historic part of Ireland holds many stories for its visitors to uncover as they wind their way along its stunning coast.

 Explore historic Kinsale